KevinAlberto01/3.MachineLearning/1.FundamentalsML/2.HousePricePrediction/2.7DataArgumentation(TabularData)/2.7.4KNN(SyntheticData)/Readme.md

     <h1 align = "Center"> Generative Data Argumentation </h1>
 </p>

+This code implements a Machine Learning workflow for house price prediction.
+It utilizes feature engineering techniques and data augmentation via interpolation with K-Nearest Neighbors (KNN).
+Then, four regression models are trained and compared:

+* Linear Regression
+* Decision Tree
+* Random Forest
+* KNN Regressor

 <p align = "center" >
     <h2 align = "Center">🎯 Objetives 🎯</h2>
 </p>

+The purpose of this code is to improve the accuracy of regression models by generating synthetic data with KNN.
+This allows the models to generalize better and reduce the prediction error in estimating the price of homes.

 <p align = "center" >
     <h2 align = "Center">📝 Results 📝 </h2>